DameonJWendtland/steam-review/README.md

 - Rating Recommendation:
 The app can calculate a recommended rating based on your selections.
 A dedicated dialog shows the recommendation, and you can apply it (which updates the slider) or cancel.

+- **Credits?**:
+If you want to support this project, it would be awesome to include the credits via the options menu -> design settings -> ☑ Include Credits.
+But you don't need to! <3

 ## Folder Structure
 ```bash
 project_root/